DFE-Digital/early-careers-framework/docs/source/ecf/guidance.html.md

 ### View details for specific a school in a given cohort

-Providers can view details for a specific school providing ECF-based training in a given cohort.
-They can check details on the type of training programme the school has chosen to deliver, and whether they have a confirmed partnership in place.

 ```
 GET /api/v3/schools/ecf/{id}?filter[cohort]={year}
 ```

+Providers can view details for a specific school providing ECTE training in a given cohort.
+They can check details on the type of training programme the school has chosen to deliver, and whether they have a confirmed partnership in place.

-<div class="govuk-inset-text"> The `cohort` filter must be included as a parameter.
-The API will reject requests which do not include the `cohort` filter. </div>
+<div class="govuk-inset-text"> The cohort filter must be included as a parameter.
+The API will reject requests which do not include the cohort filter. </div>

-An example response body is listed below.Successful requests will return a response body with school details.
+Successful requests will return a response body with school details.

-For more detailed information see the specifications for this [view a school’s details endpoint](/api-reference/reference-v3.html#api-v3-schools-ecf-id-get).
+For more detailed information, view the `GET schools/ecf/{id}` [endpoint documentation](/api-reference/reference-v3.html#api-v3-schools-ecf-id-get).

-#### Example response body:
+#### Example response body

 ```
 {